Human rights

 We provide advice to the Government on international human rights issues.

-New Zealand is an active participant in the two main human rights bodies of the UN – the Human Rights Council in Geneva and the General Assembly’s Social, Humanitarian and Cultural Committee in New York (known as the Third Committee).
+We lead New Zealand’s engagement in the two main human rights bodies of the UN – the Human Rights Council in Geneva and the General Assembly’s Social, Humanitarian and Cultural Committee in New York (known as the Third Committee).

 Human rights in our region

-Every five years UN member countries report to the UN Human Rights Council on their human rights situation and progress on making improvements.
+Every five years UN member countries report to the UN Human Rights Council on their human rights situation, and progress since the previous review.
 This is known as the Universal Periodic Review (UPR).